Phonicmas/BiotechExpansionWarhammer40k/README.md

-# Biotech Expansion - Warhammer 40k for rimworld
+# Warhammer 40k - Genes and Psycasts for rimworld

 ## Suggestions
 https://forms.gle/5YpXFs7UgMokhvYa7

-## Ongoing
-1. Genes - MOSTLY DONE - Missing one abilities

-## Planned Features:
-1. Psyker Gene for Biotech is required for using VPE Psycasts in this mod - DONE
-2. Psycast tree for Vanilla Expanded Psycasts - DONE (May redo icons or add more)
-3. All Space Marine gene-seeds & Primaris genes - MOSTLY DONE

 ## Future Things?:
 1. Make more trees for the different psychic disciplines or for different psychic tiers?
 2. Phariah genes (blanks)?
-3. Faction?
-4. Event? (big baddie coming to hurt you)
+3. Event? (big baddie coming to hurt you)
-5. Different tiers of psychic potential
+4. Different tiers of psychic potential
-6. Patch a power armor mod?
-7. Persona traits?
+5. Persona traits?
-8. Marks of chaos? (genes?)
+6. Marks of chaos? (genes?)
-9. Astropaths & navigators?
+7. Astropaths & navigators?
-10. Black carapace works and overwrites warcasket trait from VFE pirates - allowing work.
+8. Black carapace works and overwrites warcasket trait from VFE pirates - allowing work.

 ## Genes